Free-Standing Master of Arts

 Seminars for Lecture Credit

-Conversely, with the permission of the instructor and ADGS, a student can take a 6000-level seminar for lecture-course credit.
-Under such an arrangement, the student will do the reading and participate in discussion, but complete fewer demanding writing requirements.
+Conversely, on rare occasions a student can take a 6000-level seminar for lecture course credit, with the permission of the instructor and ADGS.
+Under such an arrangement, the student will do the reading and participate in discussion, but complete fewer demanding writing assignments.
 The instructor should e-mail the ADGS and Graduate Studies Coordinator to signal agreement to this plan.
 The Graduate Studies Coordinator will then coordinate the student’s registration.

 Courses in Other Departments